eugenioenko/interpreter/readme.md

 ### Implemented methods:
 - *.concat()*: concatenates two strings together
 - *.includes(value)*: true if string contains value
-- *.indexOf(value)*: returns first index of the occurence of value in the string
+- *.indexOf(value)*: returns first index of the occurrence of value in the string
-- *.lastIndexOf(value)*: returns last index of the occurence of value in the string
+- *.lastIndexOf(value)*: returns last index of the occurrence of value in the string
 - *.replace(needle, replacer)*: replaces the needle in the string with replacer
 - *.search(value)*
 - *.size()*: returns size of the string